tomoe-mami/weechat-scripts/bufferlist/README.md

 #### plugins.var.lua.bufferlist.rel_char_(start|middle|end|none)

-Characters that will be displayed in item `rel` for indicating the position of related buffers.
+Characters that will be displayed in item `rel` for indicating the position of related buffers. `rel_char_none` is for buffers that are not related.

 For example, if you want to have tree-like display:

     /set plugins.var.lua.bufferlist.rel_char_start  "┌"
     /set plugins.var.lua.bufferlist.rel_char_middle "├─"